Algorise-Ltd/helixgraph/data/raw/data_generation_documentation.md

     - Verifies that all `supplierVendorCode` values in `purchase_orders.csv` exist in `suppliers.csv`.
     - Verifies that all `productSku` values in `purchase_orders.csv` exist in `products.csv`.
     - Verifies that all `po_id` values in `invoices.csv` exist in `purchase_orders.csv`.
+- **Campaign PO Integrity:**
+    - Verifies that all active/completed ad groups have at least one PO.
+    - Verifies that campaign PO totals align with their budget/spend.
+- **PO Total Integrity:**
+    - Verifies that the sum of `(quantity * unitPrice)` for all line items of a purchase order equals the PO's total value.

 The results of the integrity check are printed to the console.